wujy28/tp/docs/DeveloperGuide.md

 **MSS**

-1. ED doctor requests to edit a patient’s details by `IC_NUMBER`.
+1. ED doctor requests to edit a patient’s details by their IC number.
-2. Advanced&Efficient edits the patient’s details as ED doctor specifies.
+2. Advanced&Efficient edits the patient’s details as specified.

    Use case ends.

 **Extensions**

 * 1a.
-Advanced&Efficient detects that the given `IC_NUMBER` is invalid.
+Advanced&Efficient detects that the given IC number is invalid.
     * 1a1.
-Advanced&Efficient shows an error message saying the given `IC_NUMBER` is invalid.
+Advanced&Efficient shows an error message saying the given IC number is invalid.
     * 1a2.
-Advanced&Efficient requests for valid `IC_NUMBER`.
+Advanced&Efficient requests for valid IC number.
     * 1a3.
-ED doctor enters the `IC_NUMBER`.
+ED doctor enters the IC number.

-      Steps 1a1-1a3 are repeated until the `IC_NUMBER` is valid.
+      Steps 1a1-1a3 are repeated until the IC number is valid.

       Use case resumes from step 2.